SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **I have an idea that seems relevant but doesn’t fit neatly in the topics listed.
 Should I still apply?**

 Yes, we do not expect all applicants’ interests to fit neatly into the listed topics.
-We’re interested in seeing what the individual interests and expertise of potential fellows lend to the broader SEEKCommons network.
-We will select a cohort of fellows who can benefit from working alongside each other, as well as with members of the [SEEKCommons network](network-members.html).
+We’re interested in seeing what the individual interests and expertise of potential fellows lend to the broader NSF SEEKCommons network.
+We will select a cohort of fellows who can benefit from working alongside each other, as well as with members of the [NSF SEEKCommons network](network-members.html).

 **I am very interested in applying for the fellowship, but I lack specific technical knowledge to develop parts of my project.
 Can I still apply for the fellowship?**